Light from darkness: history of a hot dark sector: Implications for dark photon mass and mixing

 The cosmological scenario we consider essentially rests on two hypotheses.
 First, we assumed that the Universe was dominated by a hot HS, $\xi \gg 1$, before BBN.
-Second, we assumed that during that period, the DM abundance was set by secluded thermal freeze-out, through $\chi \bar \chi \rightarrow \gamma'\gamma'$ processes.
+Second, we assumed that, during that period, the DM abundance was set by secluded thermal freeze-out, through $\chi \bar \chi \rightarrow \gamma'\gamma'$ processes.
 Concretely, we require that the hidden and visible sectors were effectively decoupled so that $\xi \approx$ constant around DM freeze-out.
 The processes that could lead to the thermalization of the two sectors are $\gamma'$ decay and inverse decay on one hand, and DM annihilation (production) into (from) VS particles on the other hand.
-We begin with the latter.
+We begin with the latter. {The relevant cross section and decay rate are given in appendix \ref{app:cross_sec}.}